-DOD's FY2007 budget requests \$6 billion in total JSF funding.
-This is \$436 million less than was anticipated in FY2006.
-The FY2007 budget eliminates funding for the F136 Alternate Engine and reduces by two the planned quantity of F-35B aircraft to be procured in FY2008.
-The proposed termination of the F136 drew considerable scrutiny in Congress.
+DOD's FY2008 budget requests \$6.1 billion in total JSF funding.
+As it did in FY2007, DOD proposes to eliminate funding for the F136 Alternate Engine.
+The proposed termination of the F136 drew considerable scrutiny in the 109th Congress (2nd Session).
 The Senate Armed Services Committee held two hearings specifically on this issue (March 14 and March 15), and the Air Land Subcommittee held a hearing on March 28.
 The House Armed Services Committee also addressed this issue in a March 1 hearing, as did the Tactical Air Land Subcommittee on March 16.
+FY2007 Conferees agreed to prohibit F136 termination pending an independent analysis of the alternate engine's potential cost savings.